| Pindiz on paper looks standard franchise team |

 Capable of a Comeback — But Only If Reality Is Accepted

-Multan Sultans in PSL 2021 came from behind and won the tournament.
+Multan Sultans in PSL 2021 came from behind and won the tournament, so yes, mathematically and practically—Pindiz are still alive, but comebacks don’t happen through hope, they happen through:

 The Deeper Issue — And This Is Not Just Cricket